YarDog4/Ambiguity-NLP/README.md

 Task 4: Lexical + Visual Knowledge Integration (WordNet + Vision)? - (we should all work on this together)

 Question: Since we’re using embeddings (Sentence-BERT, CLIP, etc.), our project is really encoder-focused in terms of Transformers.
 Do we want to explicitly say that in the README, or just leave it implied?

+How to run the code:

+On a window's system, you can run this code by writing python filename.py in the terminal's command line.
+The code that you should run to see progressive results include ambiguity.py, ambiguity_final.py, test.py